 Thank goodness for the “no questions asked” GoPro Plus care plan –you can sign up via their app (although if you break your GoPro they still want a sneaky $99 USD service fee in many cases).

-After buying a massive GoPro Hero 6 accessories bundle on Lazada (Asia’s answer to Amazon) –and a second GoPro while I await the first one to get repaired and mailed back to me from Singapore, I thought I’d throw down what our “best GoPro accessories kit for traveling” looks like.
+After buying a massive GoPro Hero 6 accessories bundle on Lazada (Asia’s answer to Amazon) –and a second GoPro while I await the first one to get repaired and mailed back to me from Singapore, I thought I’d throw down what our version of a best GoPro accessories for traveling kit looks like.

 I haven’t been this obsessed since Lego.
 When I was five.

 In a two month period we had time to thoroughly test everything on this list with both a GoPro Hero 6 and GoPro Hero 5.

 Expect some GoPro travel videos before the end of the year, it’ll just take a little time –we’ve got other ambitious plans to act on first; 2 new site launches, a guide to Palawan, more time in Chiang Mai, Nomad Cruise 7, a massive giveaway, some time in Bali, and much, much more.

 So we’ll get to it when we get to it.
 The scenes are already planned and a loose script has been written for our first foray into travel video.
 We want it to be unlike any other travel blogger videos you’ve seen to date.

 GoPro Hero 5 vs 6

 GoPro scores big points for keeping their accessories backwards compatible; most GoPro Hero 6 accessories work with the Hero 5.

 The batteries are the same capacity and you can swap them between models, as are other aftermarket GoPro accessories such as the Telesin Supersuit, polarizer lenses, selfie sticks, diving masks, and every other GoPro Hero 6 accessory or cable we bought.